 The Town is situated in the central portion of Westchester County, which continues to rank amongst the most affluent counties in the United States.
 The Town encompasses approximately 26 square miles and is primarily suburban residential in nature.
 However, the Town has a significant commercial base, which includes the world headquarters for International Business Machine ("IBM"), Swiss Re and several other large corporations.
 The population of the Town according to the 2010 estimated census is 11,841, which represents an increase of 9% since the 2000 official census report.

 Completed Projects

-The following projects were completed in the year ending 12/31/20:
+The following projects were completed in the year ending 12/31/21:

-- Drainage Improvements (various streets) - Reconstruction of 6.15 miles of Town roads
+- Drainage Improvements (various streets)

+- Reconstruction of 20 miles of Town roads

+- New Bathrooms at Community Park

 Long-Term Financial Planning